stopddosattacks/installer/README.md

-installer
+Installation script
 =========

-Mitigate the possibility thar your authoritative nameserver will be used for DNS amplification attacks!
+Mitigate the possibility that your authoritative nameserver will be used for DNS amplification attacks.

+This tool is provided under the MIT license.